woodrowpearson/gitbook-public/meta/workflow-struct.md

 ## Wiki Workflow

-The entire wiki is one folder that you can find on [GitHub](https://github.com/nikitavoloboev/knowledge).
+The entire wiki is one folder that you can find on [GitHub](https://github.com/woodrowpearson/gitbook-public).
 It has many folders with subfolders or entries inside.
+Most are related to the tech world but this site is also a personal space where I save and share other things or about myself.

 The order with which GitBook renders the files in the sidebar to your left is defined in [SUMMARY.md](https://github.com/woodrowpearson/gitbook-public/blob/master/SUMMARY.md)